 No matter where you are, Christmas is more than tradition and family – it’s all about food.

 However, what is served for Christmas dinner often varies by country.
 Christmas dinner in the US is of British origin with mashed potatoes, gravy, cranberry sauce, roasted root vegetables as a side dish, and a stuffed roasted fowl (goose, pheasant, turkey, or duck).
 Other roast beef, beef Wellington, or ham are also served.
 For dessert, apple pie or pumpkin, Christmas pudding, raisin pudding, or fruitcake are great options.

 Alcohol and cocktails, both alcoholic and non-alcoholic, are staples for family gatherings or Christmas parties.
 But eggnog, a milk-based drink often infused with alcohol, and the Puerto Rican coquito, a cocktail that contains large amounts of coconut milk and rum, are the most popular around the holiday season.
 Other Christmas items include butter tarts, gingerbread Christmas cookies, shortbread, and cornbread, baked traditionally before the holidays and served on Christmas Day.

 What Is the Feast of Seven Fishes Tradition?

 The Feast of the Seven Fishes is an Italian-American Christmas dinner celebrated on December 24.
 The tradition originated from Southern Italy (some call it Sicily, others Naples), known as “La Vigilia,” the short form for Vigilia di Natale.

 The celebration commemorates the wait, the Vigil for the midnight birth of baby Jesus.
-It’s celebrated with a partial fast where Italians stick to lighter, meatless dishes, including a seven-course meal of fish and other seafood options.
+It’s celebrated with a partial fast where Italians stick to lighter, meatless dishes, including a seven-course fish meal and other seafood options.
 Eating the seven-fish feast or the vigil meal was to break the fast at the end of the day before heading to midnight Mass.

 Why Do We Eat Seafood On Christmas Eve?

-Undoubtedly, The Feast of Seven Fishes is among the most popular and appealing Christmas Eve traditions for Italians.
+Undoubtedly, The Feast of Seven Fishes is among Italians’ most popular and appealing Christmas Eve traditions.
 Seafood is the traditional choice for many, especially during the Feast of the Seven Fishes,

 But why seafood, you might ask?